semestry/.github/.github/ISSUE_TEMPLATE/spike.md

 ---
-name: Spike
+name: Research
-about: Create a spike which describes a research assignment to provide an estimate for another story.
+about: Create a research assignment in preparation for another, actual issue.
-title: 'Spike: TITLE'
+title: 'Research: TITLE'
-labels: 'Type: Spike'
+labels: 'Type: Research'
 assignees: ''

 ---

 ## Description

-In order to estimate #??, A_SYSTEM_OR_PERSONA needs to ACTION.
+In order to be able to solve #??, A_SYSTEM_OR_PERSONA needs to research TOPIC.

 ## Origin and motivation

 Why is this required?
-Why can't we estimate the story at the moment?
+Why can't we solve the issue at the moment?
 What should the research focus on?

 ## Subtasks